Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined to score more than 52.5 points in six of 11 games this season.

-- Stanford and its opponents have combined to score more than 52.5 points in six of 11 games this season.
+- Stanford has combined with its opponents to score more than 52.5 points in six of 11 games this season.

-- The combined points per game average of the two teams, 55.4, is 2.9 points greater than Saturday's over/under.

-- This contest's total is 2.6 points greater than the 49.9 these two squads combine to surrender per game this season.
+- Saturday's over/under is 2.9 points lower than the two team's combined 55.4 points per game average.

-- The Fighting Irish and their opponents have scored an average of 54.6 points per game in 2021, 2.1 more than Saturday's total.

-- The 52.5-point over/under for this game is 0.1 points below the 52.6 points per game average total in Cardinal games this season.
+- The 49.9 combined points per game that these two squads have allowed this season are 2.6 fewer than the 52.5 total in this contest.

+- The average total in Fighting Irish games this season is 54.6, 2.1 points more than Saturday's over/under of 52.5.

 Notre Dame Stats and Trends